 The good news is it’s much cheaper to manufacture them now, which means that ordinary people like you can already have access to them.

-Bifacial panels are often much slimmer than their monofacial counterparts and often frameless.
+Bifacial panels are much slimmer than their monofacial counterparts and often have no frames.
 The top of each panel is covered with protective glass, while the flipside is either glass or a clear back sheet.

 Bifacial solar panels have many advantages to traditional single-sided panels.

-For example, they are great if you are short on space.
-They offer more solar energy for the same solar panel size and for only a bit higher installation costs.
+For example, they are a great choice if you are short on space.
+You get more solar energy for the same solar panel size and for only a bit higher installation costs.

 Another great thing is they’re also often more durable because both of their sides are UV-resistant.

-Perhaps the most interesting benefit for you is that you can install bifacial panels in many different configurations.
-They can be tilted at different angles and used successfully as ground mounts or as raised mounts on flat roofs.
+Perhaps the most interesting benefit for you is that you can install frameless bifacial solar panels in many different configurations — You can use them with raised roof mounts or with ground mounts that allow them to be tilted at different angles for better exposure.

 This means you can use bifacial panels for both commercial and residential sites.